MarkCapka/EWU-CSCD371-2022-Winter/README.md

 ## Instructions

 ### General
-- The project should look like the image below ✔  #MOSTLY
+- The project should look like the image below ✔
 - The project should have an index.html file ✔
   - With an index.js file in a js folder ✔
   - And a site.css file in a css folder (along with other css files) ✔
 - There should be a `<head>`
   - With a favicon ✔   #will update before Thurs
   - And a title ✔
-- The `<body>` should use the middle 70% of the page ❌✔ #confirm quantity - but i think so
+- The `<body>` should use the middle 70% of the page ✔

 ### Menu Bar
 - The page should have a title/menu bar ✔